Wi-Fi 6 (802.11ax)

 Why Wi-Fi 6 (802.11ax)?

 The demand for wireless access is dramatically increasing, and the number and variety of devices and applications continues to grow.
-Wi-Fi 6 helps accommodate the growing number of mobile and IoT devices by increasing network efficiency and speed to better meet IT and business requirements.
-15B+ IoT devices are expected to connect to enterprise infrastructure by 2029 (IDC, 2021).
+Wi-Fi 6 helps accommodate the growing number of mobile and IoT devices by increasing network efficiency and speed.

 Wi-Fi 6 Benefits